Scrum and Agile app: backlog, sprints, epics, and burndown

 May 27, 2026

 The Scrum and Agile app turns any circle in your workspace into a lightweight agile team.
-You get a backlog, a sprint kanban, epics that group stories across iterations, and a burndown chart that updates itself as stories close out.
+You get a backlog, a sprint kanban, epics and milestones that group stories above the sprint, and a burndown chart that updates itself as stories close out.
 Nothing else about your circle changes, so you can keep meetings, metrics, and projects running alongside.

-This guide walks through enabling the app, what changes on the circle, how user stories, sprints, and epics fit together, the burndown mechanics, and how to customise the app for your team's process.
+This guide walks through enabling the app, what changes on the circle, how user stories, sprints, epics, and milestones fit together, the burndown mechanics, and how to customise the app for your team's process.

 Enable the app